sateodoro/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2017-srgan-eng.md

 ### Take Home Message

-> Despite producing smaller PSNR and SSIM values than the SRResNet, the SRGAN can generate more realistic and perceptually acceptable SR images.
+> Despite producing smaller PSNR and SSIM values than the SRResNet, the SRGAN can generate more realistic and perceptually appealing SR images.

 ## Author / Reviewer Information